-When the Employer is made aware of an incident or infraction that may result in an assessment of discipline, the Employer will do one of the following within fifteen (15) calendar days when the employee is "active for work":
+When the Employer is made aware of an incident or infraction that may result in an assessment of discipline, the Employer will do one of the following within fifteen (15) business days when the employee is "active for work":

 - 1. Discipline the employee for the incident or infraction; or - 2.
-Notify the employee in writing that the incident or infraction is being investigated and could result in disciplinary action upon completion of the Employer's investigation.
-The Employer's investigation will be completed no more than thirty (30) days from the date the Employer is made aware of an incident or infraction.
+Notify the employee and Union in writing via email to the Union President/designee that the incident or infraction is being investigated and could result in disciplinary action upon completion of the Employer's investigation.
+The Employer's investigation will be completed no more than thirty (30) calendar days from the date the Employer is made aware of an incident or infraction.
 The timeline will be extended if a third-party investigation (e.g., police or other public safety agency) prohibits completion of the internal investigation.
 This timeline may be extended by mutual agreement.